isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 1. Whether it is a request to add (update) or remove DNS entries.

-2. Whether the change requests forward DNS updates (AAAA records), reverse DNS updates (PTR records), or both.
+2. Whether the change requests forward DNS updates (AAAA records) reverse DNS updates (PTR records), or both.

 3. The Fully Qualified Domain Name (FQDN), lease address, and DHCID (information identifying the client associated with the FQDN).